LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

         {align="center"}

 1. On the left side, find the `Secrets and variables` dropdown and choose <code>Actions</code>
-    * After you select on <code>Actions</code>, your screen should look like the graphic below
+    * After you select <code>Actions</code>, your screen should look like the graphic below

         ![action secrets and variables screen](img/gh-actions-secrets.svg){width="700"}
         {align="center"}

-1. Tap on the green button at the top right of your screen labeled `New repository secret` (refer to the graphic above where the button is highlighted)
+1. Tap on the green button at the top right of your screen labeled `New repository secret` (highlighted above)
     * A new dialog screen appears as shown in the graphic below
-    * Do not do anything yet - first read what you will do in the next section
+    * Do not do anything until reading the sub-bullets and proceeding to the next section
         * In the `Name *`  box where it says `YOUR_SECRET_NAME`, you will click in the box and paste one of the 6 secret names, as directed in [Enter Each Secret](#enter-each-secret)
         * In the `Secret *` box, you will click in the box and paste the value for that secret
         * Once you click on `Add Secret`, the secret will be added